A short visual guide about how to enable the hidden feature "Private DNS", DNS over TLS, on Xiaomi MIUI.

 sudo rm dnscrypt-proxy-linux_arm-2.0.44.tar.gz

 - Rename the unpacked archive.

 - Create a copy of the configuration file.

 sudo cp example-dnscrypt-proxy.toml dnscrypt-proxy.toml

-For DNSCrypt to work correctly alongside Pi-Hole we have to make some changes to the configuration file
+For DNSCrypt-proxy to work correctly alongside Pi-Hole some changes must be made to the configuration file

 dnscrypt-proxy.toml by running the command

 Change it to